shyamgupta196/TelegramToolkit/README.md

   -gn GRAPH_NAME, --graph-name GRAPH_NAME
                         Name of the graph created using the '-ccg' or '--create-channel-graph' option.
 Default: mygraph -mcn MESSAGE_CHAIN_NAME, --message-chain-name MESSAGE_CHAIN_NAME
                         Name of the CSV file containing the information to which channels a message was forwarded to.
                         It only works with either '-cmc' or '--create-message-chain' option.
                         Default: my_message_chain
   -ef, --entity-frequency
                         Compute the frequency of the entities on the whole data.
   -efth ENTITY_FREQUENCY_THRESHOLD, --entity-frequency-threshold ENTITY_FREQUENCY_THRESHOLD
                         Threshold to cut the entity frequency.
 Only entities appearing a number of times equal to or greater than the threshold are saved.
-It only works with either '-ef' or '
+                        It only works with either '-ef' or '--entity-frequency' option.
-                        --entity-frequency' option.
 Default: 1 -eft, --entity-frequency-type
                         The Telegram Toolkit will consider the entity type while computing the entity frequency.
                         It only works with either '-ef' or '--entity-frequency' option.
   -efs ENTITY_FREQUENCY_DEST, --entity-frequency-save ENTITY_FREQUENCY_DEST
                         The output file name containing the entity frequency.
                         It only works with either '-ef' or '--entity-frequency' option.
                         Default: entity_frequency
   -efc, --entity-frequency-channel
                         Compute the frequency of the entities over channels.
   -efcth ENTITY_FREQUENCY_CHANNEL_THRESHOLD, --entity-frequency-channel-threshold ENTITY_FREQUENCY_CHANNEL_THRESHOLD
                         Threshold to cut the entity frequency over channels.
 Only entities appearing a number of times equal to or greater than the threshold are saved.
                         It only works with either '-efc' or '--entity-frequency-channel' option.
+                        Default: 1
-Default: 1 -efct, --entity-frequency-channel-type
+  -efct, --entity-frequency-channel-type
                         The Telegram Toolkit will consider the entity type while computing the entity frequency over channels.
                         It only works with either '-efc' or '--entity-frequency-channel' option.
   -efcs ENTITY_FREQUENCY_CHANNEL_DEST, --entity-frequency-channel-save ENTITY_FREQUENCY_CHANNEL_DEST
                         The output file name containing the entity frequency over channels.
                         It only works with either '-efc' or '--entity-frequency-channel' option.
                         Default: entity_frequency_over_channels

 ```